tearflake/symp-intro/docs/symp.md

                                     (asm/encode n))))))))))
 ```

 Each of the functions first make a call to encoder of decimal to unary number (`encode`), then runs a term rewriting operation on the unary number (`rwr`), and finally decodes the result back to a decimal number (`decode`).
-Encoder and decoder are written in assemblyOps node as follows:
+Encoder and decoder are written in imperativeOps node as follows:

 ```
 (NODE
-    (NAME assemblyOps)
+    (NAME imperativeOps)
     (BRANCHES
         (NODE
             (NAME encode)
             (CONTENT
                 (USING (ALIAS sl stdlib))
-                (ASSEMBLY
+                (IMPERATIVE
                     // encode: int → symbolic
                     (ASSGN s "Z")
                     (ASSGN n PARAMS)